-Chemotherapy drugs kill cancer cells and prevent them from spreading throughout the body.
+This type of cancer treatment kills tumors and prevents them from spreading throughout the body.
 Doctors usually prescribe a combination of chemotherapy medications for mesothelioma patients.
 This treatment is utilized at all stages of the disease and may be administered before, after, or even during other procedures.

 Our bodies consist of billions of cells.
 Cancer cells spread much more quickly than healthy cells, creating abnormal growths or tumors.
 Chemotherapy drugs can slow or stop those diseased cells from dividing and further invading healthy organs and tissue.
-When used to treat mesothelioma, chemotherapy fights the tumors in two ways: either destroying individual cells or preventing their growth by disrupting cell division.
-Chemotherapy drugs may be used alone but are often part of a multimodal treatment program, in which they are combined with radiation and surgery.
+When used to treat mesothelioma, this form of treatment fights the tumors in two ways: either destroying individual cells or preventing their growth by disrupting cell division.
+The medication may be used alone but is often part of a multimodal treatment program, in which it is combined with radiation, surgery or immunotherapy.

-With all chemotherapy treatments, oncologists must strike a delicate balance: to find an effective dose that destroys existing cancer cells and slows tumor growth while at the same time preventing potentially serious side effects in patients.
+With so many medications available, oncologists must strike a delicate balance: to find an effective dose that destroys existing cancer cells and slows tumor growth while, at the same time, preventing potentially serious side effects in patients.

 Administering Chemotherapy for Mesothelioma

-Patients can receive chemotherapy in two ways: systemically or intraoperatively.
+Patients can receive this form of treatment in two ways: systemically or intraoperatively.

 Hyperthermic Intraperitoneal Chemotherapy (HIPEC) is a targeted intraoperative treatment for peritoneal mesothelioma.
-Sometimes referred to as “hot chemotherapy,” it involves delivering a dose of heated chemotherapy drugs directly into the abdomen.
+Sometimes referred to as “hot chemotherapy,” the procedure delivers a dose of heated chemotherapy medication directly into the abdomen.
 HIPEC takes place after surgery and is designed to destroy any microscopic cancer cells that may be left behind.

-Once a surgeon has removed all visible tumors in the peritoneal cavity, the patient receives a mixture of chemotherapy drugs, heated to roughly 109 degrees.
-For the next two hours, the surgeon moves the patient back and forth on the operating table to ensure the drugs are distributed evenly and reach all affected areas.
+Once a surgeon has removed all visible tumors in the peritoneal cavity, the patient receives a mixture of chemotherapy drugs heated to roughly 109 degrees.
+For the next two hours, the surgeon moves the patient back and forth on the operating table to ensure the drugs are distributed evenly to all affected areas.

-HIPEC has several benefits when compared to other forms of chemotherapy: it only involves one course of treatment, it delivers a concentrated dose of heated medication directly to any remaining cancer cells, and the drugs remain within the abdominal cavity, which often means fewer side effects.
+HIPEC has several benefits when compared to other forms of chemotherapy: it only involves one course of treatment, it delivers a concentrated dose of heated medication directly to any remaining cancer cells, and the drugs remain within the abdominal cavity (often meaning fewer side effects).
 Some patients may experience digestive issues for a few weeks after HIPEC.
-An oncologist can explain more about this particular treatment option.

-- Chemotherapy drugs are delivered to the patient’s body right after surgery to destroy any microscopic cancer cells not visible to the eye.
+- Adjuvant therapy – Chemotherapy drugs are administered to the patient’s body right after surgery to destroy any microscopic cancer cells not visible to the eye.

-The FDA (Food and Drug Administration) approved the use of ALIMTA® (pemetrexed) and cisplatin in 2004 after several studies showed mesothelioma patients who received a combination of these drugs lived several months longer than those who received a single course of cisplatin.
+The Food and Drug Administration (FDA) approved the use of ALIMTA® (pemetrexed) and cisplatin in 2004 after several studies showed mesothelioma patients who received a combination of these drugs lived several months longer than those who received a single course of cisplatin.
 This treatment is administered intravenously.
-Each dose and number of medications will vary depending on the individual patient.
+Each dose varies depending on the individual patient.

 Pemetrexed can also be combined with carboplatin, while cisplatin complements gemcitabine.
-An oncologist will determine which chemotherapy drugs work best for you.
-Some of the chemotherapy drugs doctors use to treat mesothelioma include:
+An oncologist will determine which type of chemotherapy work best for you.
+Some variations of this medication the doctors use to treat mesothelioma include: